 The idea to make a travel neck pillow came later, so I didn’t have enough fabric left to use.

-That’s why I’ve joined some pieces together in order to get the shape of the pillow.
+That’s why I’ve joined some scrap pieces together to get the shape of the pillow.
 If you are using the pattern and enough fabric, you are going to end up with two whole and even details that look much prettier than mine (image 2).

-When I leave the hole at this place, it would be a bit harder to hand stitch later, but it’s the least visible place so that’s where I am going to make it.
-If you prefer, you can leave the opening elsewhere in order to be easier for you to hand stitch later.
+Leaving the hole at this place, it would be a bit harder to hand stitch later, but it’s the least visible place so that’s where I am going to make it.
+If you prefer, you can leave the opening elsewhere to make it easier for you to hand stitch later.

 Sew it with ⅜ of an inch or 1 cm seam allowance (image 3).